Phineas M. Casady

-Phineas McCray Casady (December 3, 1818 – September 2, 1908) was a pioneer, judge, lawyer, and state senator in Iowa.
-Casady was one of the early settlers of Pottawattamie County and a member of the influential Casady family who had a strong impact on the early history and legislation of Iowa.
+Phineas McCray Casady (December 3, 1818 – September 2, 1908) was an American pioneer, judge, lawyer, and state senator in Iowa.
+Casady was one of the earliest white settlers of Pottawattamie County and a member of the influential Casady family who had a strong impact on the early history and legislation of Iowa.
+He was a Democrat.

 Early life

 Born in Connersville, Indiana, Casady migrated to Iowa in 1847.
-He first traveled to Des Moines, then onward to Native land on the frontier.
+He first traveled to Des Moines, then on to Indigenous Dakota land on the Western frontier.
 His brother Jefferson P. Casady also served as a judge, lawyer, and state senator.
 His son Simon was a prominent Des Moines banker.
+His brother Samuel H. Casady was a politician who served in the Iowa House of Representatives and fought as a Sergeant during the Sioux Wars as part of the Sioux City Cavalry.